 Walk to Three Sisters Walk to Three Sisters View from walk to Three Sisters Rock formations

-The rainforest canopy can be observed through the glass floor of the gondola that is suspended 270 meters above forest.
+Taking the Scenic Skyway, the rainforest canopy can be observed through the glass floor of the gondola that is suspended 270 meters above the forest.
 You can see the Katoomba Falls, the Three Sisters, and Jamison Valley.

 Skyway Skyway Skyway